Panasonic Lumix S5 II Review

 The shutter sound is quick, determined, and reassuring at the same time.
 A quiet mode is also available.

 Menus are intuitive, easy to read, and remember where you were the last time you made changes.
 This is such a relief compared to Fujifilm.
-I was surprised how quickly I adapted to this menu system and had only minor speedbumps in getting the camera set up to my liking.
+I was surprised how quickly I adapted to this menu system and had only minor speed bumps when setting up the camera to my liking.

-The Panasonic Lumix S 20-60mm f/3.5-5.6 (kit zoom) is very light at 12.35 oz / 350 g and has a bit of an airy feel to it.
-However, when mounted to the camera it has nicer quality feel to it with a firm and accurate zoom ring that won’t travel by mistake.
+The Panasonic Lumix S 20-60mm f/3.5-5.6 (kit zoom) is light at 12.35 oz / 350 g and has an airy feel.
+However, it has a nicer quality feel when mounted on the camera, with a firm and accurate zoom ring that won’t travel by mistake.

 English Bay Beach, Vancouver, Panasonic Lumix S5 II, Voigtländer Nokton 55mm f/1.2 SL IIs